The Green Solution to Snakes

 Snakes are one of the top phobias, going back thousands of years.
 They are one of the most feared pests in the world.
-B&B professionals can help you with that by repelling snakes using Snake Out®.
+B&B professionals can help you with that by repelling snakes with their Snake Prevention Program.

 Of the 2,700 snake species in the world, 250 species can be found in the United States.
 Each year in the U.S. alone, there are approximately 45,000 victims of snake bites, including non-venomous bites.
 Of that number, about 8,000 are venomous snake bites, and 10–15 people die each year.

-Now Pest Management Professionals can use Snake Out® Snake Repellent, a specially formulated dust, to help keep snakes away, plus homeowners don’t have to worry about using harsh materials that could harm their families, pets and property.
+Now Pest Management Professionals can use a specially formulated dust snake repellent to help keep snakes away, plus homeowners don’t have to worry about using harsh materials that could harm their families, pets and property.
 You and I may like the smell of pumpkin pies, but snakes don’t.
-Using active ingredients like natural cinnamon and clove oils, Snake Out® actually repels snakes.
+Using active ingredients like natural cinnamon and clove oils can actually repel snakes.

-• You can apply it around homes, yards, landscaping, gardens, foundations, barns and outbuildings, garages, woodpiles, sheds, campsites—anyplace where snakes may be a problem.
+- B&B Snake Program can be applied around homes, yards, landscaping, gardens, foundations, barns and outbuildings, garages, woodpiles, sheds, campsites—anyplace where snakes may be a problem.

-• Snakes “taste” the surrounding air, and the special blend of ingredients in Snake Out® is especially unpleasant to them.
+- Snakes “taste” the surrounding air, and the special blend of ingredients in the materials we use are especially unpleasant to them.

-• When snakes come into contact with Snake Out® in the air, an escape/avoidance reaction is triggered so the snakes are actually repelled away from the product.
+- When snakes come into contact with the materials in the air, an escape/avoidance reaction is triggered so the snakes are actually repelled away from the product.

-To assess the pest problem and create an environment where snakes are not welcome, use the following steps straight out of Green Pest Management® procedures:
+To assess the pest problem and create an environment where snakes are not welcome, we recommend using the following steps and procedures: